 - Architecture – National Architectural Accrediting Board

-- Building Construction – American Council for Construction Education
+- Construction Management – American Council for Construction Education

 - Interior Design – Foundation for Interior Design Education Research

 - Landscape Architecture – American Society of Landscape Architects

 - Urban and Regional Planning – Planning Accreditation Board

 DCP offers both undergraduate and graduate degrees and programs.
 Through its academic units, the college offers doctoral, master’s, and bachelor’s degrees, as well as online programs, distance education programs, combined degrees, joint degrees, certificate programs, and academic minors.

 College Institutes, Centers and Programs